ScriptRaccoon/chessvelte/README.md

 # Chessvelte

-This is a multi-player chess game made with SvelteKit and a separate express server using socket.io for the communication between the players.
+This is a multi-player chess game made with SvelteKit.

 https://chessvelte.netlify.app

+It uses a separately hosted express server with socket.io for the whole game logic and the communication between the players (https://chessvelte-server.onrender.com).

 For a single-player version, see https://github.com/ScriptRaccoon/chessvelte-singleplayer.